liberu-genealogy/laravel-gedcom/README.md

 ## Contributing

 Pull requests are welcome, as are issues.
+Feel free to submit any feedback too.

 ## Contributors